Packaging waste statistics

 Source data for tables and figures on this page (MS Excel)

 The packaging waste data are reported by the EU Member States as laid down in Commission Decision 2005/270/EC.
-The reported data are usually available in the Eurostat database on packaging waste approximately 20 months after the end of the reference year.
+The reported data are usually available in the Eurostat database on waste approximately 20 months after the end of the reference year.

 - reusing packaging;